tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ![Interceptions](https://example.com "Interceptions")

-Note that `postHandle(..)` is less useful with `@ResponseBody` and `ResponseEntity` methods for which the response is written and committed within the `HandlerAdapter` and before `postHandle(..)`.
+Note that `postHandle(..)` is less useful with `@ResponseBody` and `ResponseEntity` methods for which the response is written and committed within the `HandlerAdapter` and before `postHandle(..)` (we will touch upon this subject later on).
 That means it is too late to make any changes to the response, such as adding an extra header.

 #### Interception Examples